CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

     COPY --from=build /app/publish .
     ENTRYPOINT ["dotnet", "UmbWeb.dll"]

-This Dockerfile starts with a build image which contains the SDK to actually compile the project, and one with ASP.NET runtimes to actuall host the running application.
+This Dockerfile starts with a build image which contains the SDK to actually compile the project, and one with ASP.NET runtimes to actually host the running application.
+The running application doesn't need any build tools, so we don't include them.
 From the above Dockerfile we can see the stages of the build process.

 1. Starting on the main image, we will use the SDK image to compile the project.
-2. Copy the working project folder to the build image
+2. Copying the working project folder to the build image
 3. Run the restore command to download the dependencies
 4. Compile and publish the output of the project
 5. Switch to the hosting image and copy the published output to the final image